courtois-neuromod/cneuromax/docs/Installation_Common_to_all_machines.rst

 generate an API key.
 Once you have done so, create a file called `WANDB_KEY.txt` at the root of the repository and paste your API key in it.

 You can now log experiments to your personal account.
-If you want to log experiments to the CNeuroMod account, please contact Maximilien Le Cleï with your email address to be added to the team list.
+To log experiments to the CNeuroMod account, contact any existing team member with your email address to be added to the team list.